 View Post

 In Pelvic Floor Physical Therapy by Kim Buonomo3 Comments

-By Kim Buonomo, DPT, PHRC Lexington What is fiber and why is it important to a pelvic floor physical therapist?
-The American Physical Therapy Association has stated that diet and nutrition are key components of many conditions managed by physical therapists.
-Nutrition can directly affect recovery and function while an individual is under a physical therapist’s care.
-Thus, PTs …
+By Kim Buonomo, DPT, PHRC Lexington What is fiber and why is it important to a pelvic floor physical and occupational therapists?
+The American Physical and Occupational Therapy Association has stated that diet and nutrition are key components of many conditions managed by physical and occupational therapistss.
+Nutrition can directly affect recovery and function while an individual is under …

+View Post